Correlation between multiple scattering angle and ionization energy loss for fast electrons: Solution of the transport equation

 As for the $y$-integral in Eq. (\ref{f=intdy-intds}), it is primarily determined by the behavior of $\Omega_{el}$.
-In the limit $y\to0$, both $\Omega_{el}$ and $\Omega_{in}$ are finite, but $\Omega_{el}$ begins to grow when $y>y_0/e$ (see Fig. \ref{fig:Sigmael}), threatening with a divergence of the entire integral.
-Just like in the Moli\`{e}re theory, that is merely an artifact of the small-$y$ approximation, to avoid which, it suffices to introduce a sizable upper cutoff $y_{\max}$, being not larger than $\sim y_0/e$:
+In the limit $y\to0$, both $\Omega_{el}$ and $\Omega_{in}$ are finite, but $\Omega_{el}$ begins to grow indefinitely when $y>y_0/e$ (see Fig. \ref{fig:Sigmael}), threatening with divergence of the entire integral.
+Such a divergence was absent in the original integral, so, it is a byproduct of the small-$y$ approximation.
+Just like in the Moli\`{e}re theory, it can be precluded merely by introducing a sizable upper cutoff $y_{\max}$, being not larger than $\sim y_0/e$:

 The result of the integration is then insensitive to $y_{\max}$.
-At that, given that $|\Omega_{el}|<0.08\, y_0$ (see Fig. \ref{fig:Sigmael}), the necessary condition for the target to be physically thick ($|\Omega_{el}|\gg 1$) is
+The subscript 0 actually indicates that $y_0$ serves as the upper limit for $y$ integration.
+Taking into account the inequality $\Omega_{el}>-0.08\, y_0$ (see Fig. \ref{fig:Sigmael}), the necessary condition for the target to be physically thick ($-\min\Omega_{el}\gg 1$) is \cite{Scott}

-To give an idea of numerical values of the reduced target thickness $y_0$ used in further examples, Table \ref{table:thetainf} lists parameters of several low-$Z$ targets corresponding to a few exemplary $y_0$.